paulelliott/fabrication-site/views/_content.markdown

 I ([paulelliott](http://github.com/paulelliott)) am actively maintaining this project.
 If you would like to contribute, please fork the project, make your changes on a feature branch, and submit a pull request.

+Naturally, the Fabrication source is [available on Github](https://github.com/paulelliott/fabrication).

 To run rake successfully: